some notes on interface design philosophy

 From here i will not go into the real design tactics, based on technological possibilities of used platforms etc. No, this article must surpass the concept of the short and direct functionality of interface design and look at the longterm result that these efficiency- and marketing- driven interface designs have on it’s users and the internet as a whole.

-- standards everywhere, because it might be complicated and time is money, ease of use is important, user creativity is filtered out.
+- standards everywhere, because it might be complicated or unsafe and time is money, ease of use is important, user creativity is filtered out most of the time.

 To be continued..